caitlyn-wilhelm/IceCoverage/DynamicExample/README.md

 # Dynamic Evolution Example

-This plot shows a stable Icebelt from the Dynamic Cases, specifically the Case A G Dwarf.
+This plot shows a stable Icebelt from the Dynamic Cases, specifically the Case A, G Dwarf.

 #### _These instructions assume you have completed the [Dynamic Cases](../DynamicCases) and have built the bigplanet archive._